openmeteo/enhydris-api-client/README.rst

 **EnhydrisApiClient(base_url)**

-Creates a client.
-It has the following methods.
+Creates and returns an api client.
+It can also be used as a context manager, though this is not necessary.
+If not used as a context manager, you might get warnings about unclosed sockets.

+``EnhydrisApiClient`` objects have the following methods:

 **.login(username, password)**